xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

 	callback.afterSave(this);
   }
   ```
-  The super.doSave(progressMonitor) call above is what trigger the next step in this flow.
+  The super.doSave(progressMonitor) call above is what triggers the next step in this flow.

 6.3.1.2.2 org.xtuml.bp.xtext.masl.ui.document.MaslDocumentProvider.java::executeOperation()
 The MaslDocumentProvider.java class extends org.eclipse.xtext.ui.editor.model.XtextDocumentProvider to implemnt the action to perform against the document.
 This executeOperation() has a default implention that aquires a worksapce lock via a class WorkspaceModifyDelegatingOperation class and then calls-back into operations in the MaslDocumentProvider class to perform the work.
 In the case of a save operation, the call-back goes to XtextDocumentProvider.java::doSaveDocument() which is overridden by MaslDocumentProvider.java::doSaveDocument.